Cleveland bishop named Philadelphia’s next archbishop

 While Francis quickly accepted Chaput’s resignation, this week he formally told another 75-year-old prelate to stay on indefinitely.
 Cardinal Christoph Schoenborn, the archbishop of Vienna, is a strong Francis supporter and helped draft the final document at the controversial Amazon Synod, where bishops called for married priests in the Amazon.

+Perez said he learned he would be changing jobs again when he got a call Saturday while visiting his mother in Florida.

+“I was shocked, just absolutely shocked,” Perez said.
+“Once a Philadelphia priest, always a Philadelphia priest.
+I come back really with a sense of great gratitude and joy to serve alongside great bishops.”

-Nicole Winfield in Rome and Lisa Cornwell in Cleveland contributed to this report.
+Winfield reported from Rome.
+Bruce Shipkowski in Trenton, New Jersey, and Lisa Cornwell in Cincinnati contributed to this report.